The hidden dangers of toxic mold and Meniere’s Disease

 The ear is affected by inflammation in Meniere’s disease and the procedure is said to have been developed further where it may be possible for the hearing and balance nerves damaged by Meniere’s to be healed.
 Dana White, the UFC President recently received this treatment in Germany is said to feel “cured”.

-Is Orthokine therapy for Meniere’s disease for everyone?
+Can Orthokine therapy work for Meniere’s disease?

 As orthokine therapy is not a recognized specific treatment for Meniere’s disease it is unlikely you will be able to get this offered on national health nor be covered by insurance.
 You will need to find a private clinic and talk about your options.